Transdisciplinary learning trajectory

 Cancellation

-If there are less than 6 participants in the course, the Teaching and Learning Centre may cancel the course and notify you at the latest 2 weeks before the start of the course.
+If there are less than six participants in the course, the Teaching and Learning Centre may cancel the course and notify you at the latest two weeks before the start of the course.

 Session 1.
 Why transdisciplinary learning?
 Theoretical grounding